Thyroid

 4. Radiation Therapy:

-Radiation treatment for cancers of the head or neck can damage the thyroid, leading to a reduction in hormone production.
+Radiation treatment to the head or neck region may damage thyroid tissue, affecting hormone production.

-Certain medications, such as lithium, can interfere with thyroid hormone production and lead to hypothyroidism.
+Some medications can interfere with thyroid hormone production and contribute to hypothyroidism..

 Causes of Hyperthyroidism (Overactive Thyroid)